dangmoody/Builder/README.md

 The name of your config in code and the name of the config you pass via the command line MUST match exactly (case sensitive).

+If you only have the one config then you don't need to pass `--config=` at the command line.
+Builder will know to build the only config that's there.

 See the `BuildConfig` struct inside `builder.h` for a full list of all the things that you can configure in your build.

 Builder also has other entry points: